robertmartin8/udemyML/README.md

 # Udemy Machine Learning

-This repository will contain my code following [Udemy's Machine Learning A-Z course](https://www.udemy.com/machinelearning/learn/v4/overview), by Kirill Eremenko and Hadelin de Ponteves.
+This repository contains my code following [Udemy's Machine Learning A-Z course](https://www.udemy.com/machinelearning/learn/v4/overview), by Kirill Eremenko and Hadelin de Ponteves.

-Initially I planned on writing notes for all the topics, and I still plan to do this at some stage, but as it happens the course is focused on practical application rather than theory.

 The code is not just the same as Hadelin's, in many cases I have made improvements by using libraries that Hadelin has overlooked (e.g backwards elimination in R).
-I have also included many pictures of plots, some of which are original.
+I have also included many pictures of plots, many of which are original.

 ## Also contained in this repository